 Addressing the Reichstag in 1927, Lüders raised the issue of the misuse of public funds and corruption in the development of some prototype housing estates.
 The RfG, she said, would exercise a much tighter control, “closely observing the entire construction process.”
-In fact, she continued, “I do not think it too bold to say that if we were only to calculate the actual building costs – [that is,] if everyone were to forgo their ‘silent shares’—then private capital would be in a position to re-engage with the housing market today.”
-To produce these new efficient, family-friendly and corruption-free modern estates, the RfG would not commission the developments directly, but would act as what we would now call a project manager.
-Approaching modernist mass housing from the viewpoint of managerial oversight—a key function of fundraising and voluntary work—Lüders was the one who connected the work of the architects with everyday reality by ensuring financial structures, timelines and key focus.
+In fact, she continued, “I do not think it too bold to say that if we were only to calculate the actual building costs—[that is,] if everyone were to forgo their ‘silent shares’—then private capital would be in a position to re-engage with the housing market today” (Fleckner 1993: Appendix 10, 28).
+To produce these new efficient, family-friendly and corruption-free modern estates, the RfG would not commission the developments directly, but would act as what we would now call a project manager (Deutscher Städtetag 1927).
+Approaching modernist mass housing from the viewpoint of managerial oversight—a key function of fundraising and volunteer work—Lüders was the one who connected the work of the architects with everyday reality by ensuring financial structures, timelines and a key focus.
 In this way, she formed the crucial link between designers and politics, between ideas and their translation into built form.
 But rather than acting as a distant patron—a fundraiser for a modernist pipe-dream—Lüders cooperated with the architects as much as they cooperated with her.
 As a public institution, the RfG’s aim was to completely overhaul social housing, both its form and its financing, and it saw modern architecture as a means to realize this vision.
-The stated goals of the RfG were to:
+The stated goals of the RfG were to

 develop and disseminate economic forms of construction elements, apartments and houses, economic methods of site preparation, cost calculation, construction processes and, more generally, the highest possible economic efficiency in the housing and construction industry.
+(Deutscher Städtetag 1927)

-To achieve this, Lüders secured funding—10 million Reichsmark—from the Reichstag, which also granted the RfG tax benefits, as an association (Verein) whose work was seen to be of “public utility.”
+To achieve this, Lüders secured funding—10 million Reichsmark—from the Reichstag, which also granted the RfG tax benefits as an association (Verein) whose work was seen to be of “public utility” (Fleckner 1993: 28–10).

-Lüders would continue to stress the parallels between domestic labor and the construction industry, referring to households as “domestic businesses” and pointing out the economic power of the “19 million housewives” in the Weimar Republic.
+Lüders (1928: 529–533) would continue to stress the parallels between domestic labor and the construction industry, referring to households as “domestic businesses” and pointing out the economic power of the “19 million housewives” in the Weimar Republic.
 In a speech in 1928, reported in the journal of the Deutscher Städtetag (German Association of Cities and Towns), Lüders used “examples of the huge values transferred to domestic consumption and usage” to emphasize “the immense importance of household economies for the construction industry and the national economy as a whole.”
 The report continues:

 [Lüders] asked for homes that would fulfill their economic and cultural purpose, namely the economic running of the household and the physical, spiritual and emotional nurturing of the family.
 These requirements could only be satisfied if the apartments were consciously built, from the inside out, “from the cooking pot to the facade,” so to speak, with this purpose in mind.
+(Lüders 1928: 529–533)

 For Lüders, modern architecture was to be constructed from the inside out, in accordance with the needs of the family and the labor of women.
 As such, her modernism was centered around domestic labor.
 In contrast to more famous examples, such as Erna Meyer’s books, this domestic labor was not only defined ergonomically, but was itself a determinant of the form of the architecture.